 The person at the center of this case

-Justice for United States financial sector and companies targeted by DDoS attacks — the trail went cold in 2016, but the truth hasn't.
+Justice for United States financial sector and companies โ the trail went cold in 2016, but the truth hasn't.

 Start here

-What other Mersad employees were involved in the DDoS conspiracy and have they been identified?
+What connections exist between Keissar and other Mersad employees involved in the conspiracy?

-Sina Keissar is wanted for his role in a coordinated conspiracy to conduct distributed denial of service (DDoS) attacks against U.S. financial institutions and companies between 2011 and 2013.
-Working as an employee of Mersad, an Iranian computer security firm allegedly operating on behalf of the Islamic Revolutionary Guard Corps, Keissar procured U.S.-based servers, tested botnets, and issued commands for the attacks.
-He was indicted on January 21, 2016, in the Southern District of New York and remains at large, believed to be in Iran.
+Sina Keissar is wanted for his alleged role in a conspiracy to conduct distributed denial of service (DDoS) attacks against U.S. financial institutions and companies between 2011 and 2013 while employed by Mersad, an Iranian computer security firm.
+Keissar allegedly procured U.S.-based servers, tested botnets, and issued commands for attacks that targeted the financial sector.
+He was indicted on January 21, 2016, in the Southern District of New York and is believed to be residing in Iran, making his apprehension and prosecution a significant cybercrime objective.

 Try asking